PalashSinha14/mess-meal-system/README.md

 ## Overview

 A residential mess serves meals daily to a large group of residents.
-However, student’s plans frequently change, they may skip meals or decide to eat at the last minute while the mess staff must decide food quantities in advance.
+However, student’s plans frequently change, they may skip meals or decide to eat at the last minute while the mess staff must decide food quantity in advance.

 This mismatch often leads to food waste on some days and shortages on other days, as decisions are based on guesswork or late informations.